Kaltsoon/data-management-and-databases/exercises/case-assignment.md

 ### Further details

+Design your database structure based on these requirement details:

 1. The Greenwood Cultural Association currently has three venues for its events.
 The smallest venue can accommodate 60 people, while the other venues can hold 250 and 600 people.
 Additional venues may become available in the future.
 2. Seats are not assigned or numbered.
 3. Ticket numbers are not recorded in the database.